It’s not easy to say this, but part of a parent’s job is to help our kids not need us.

 As teens, my daughters had several friends who grew up in “a bubble”.
 Although we lived in an extremely safe neighborhood, their friends were afraid to walk down their own street without a parent.
 Moms supervised their homework assignments all the way through senior year.
 Every teacher-student disagreement was settled by a parent.
 Needless to say, those kids were a hot mess in college.

 I don’t believe in over-parenting.
 Growing up, my mom fed and clothed us and occasionally asked if we had done our homework.
 We knew our “job” was to work hard and do well in school.
 At the tender age of 12, I found a job washing dishes at a restaurant.
 By 14, I was a cashier at a big box store where I remained until I graduated high school.
 After high school, I moved from a small town in Germany to NYC to work as an Au Pair.
 I was able to stand on my own two feet.
-This was before cell phones and internet.
+This was way before we had cell phones and internet.

 I look around and wonder what happened to independent young people?
-These days, parents still hover as their children attend college.
+These days, so many parents still hover as their children attend college.
 Here’s what I see; a bunch of academically overqualified teens who are under-equipped to deal with the day-to-day issues of life.
 Many are afraid of their own shadow.

 Isn’t college supposed to be a place to prepare students for adulthood?
 Sure, even adults get overwhelmed sometimes.
 We cry.
 But we do not expect places to be built for us so we can have a public breakdown.
 Furthermore, employers don’t offer “cry closets”.
 You deal with “stuff” or you get fired.
 This will really give you something to cry about.